Chart Color Schemes

 The level of cultural diversity witnessed in Aranda was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Aranda's cultural diversity was notable, with 15.8% speaking a language other than English at home and 26.5% born overseas.
-Christianity was the dominant religion in Aranda, comprising 31.0%.
-However, Judaism was overrepresented compared to regional figures, making up 0.4% of Aranda's population.
+Aranda's population shows significant cultural diversity, with 15.8% speaking a language other than English at home and 26.5% born overseas.
+Christianity is the dominant religion in Aranda, practiced by 31.0% of its residents.
+Notably, Judaism is overrepresented compared to the Australian Capital Territory, with 0.4% of Aranda's population identifying as Jewish versus 0.2%.

 Frequently Asked Questions - Diversity